Art History BA (Hons)

 Art History: Close Up Lecture

-The ‘Close Up’ programme extends the lecture series through provision of in-depth investigation of particular themes, makers and objects.
+The ‘Close Up’ programme extends the lecture series through in-depth investigation of particular themes, makers, and objects.
 Lectures may include:

-- Considering a range of diverse historical and cultural contexts for individual artworks, artefacts and practices
+- Considering diverse historical and cultural contexts for individual artworks, artefacts, and practices

-- Challenging the ’grand narratives’ of art and design history by drawing attention to marginalised areas of practice
+- Challenging the ‘grand narratives’ of art history by highlighting marginalised areas of practice

-- Workshop, studio or museum/gallery visits in order to handle and discuss materials/artefacts/artworks at first hand.
+- Workshops, studio sessions, or museum/gallery visits to handle and discuss materials, artefacts, and artworks first-hand

 Historic and Contemporary Practices in Art History